VibeHost

 Similarly, a PAT can optionally be team-bound.
 Calls to URLs under a different team return 403 TOKEN_TEAM_MISMATCH.

-(These are the documented exceptions to Hard Rule #8 — the token holder already knows their token's bound scope, so the 403 code reveals nothing an attacker without the token could learn.)
+(These are the documented exceptions to the unified-error-message rule — the token holder already knows their token's bound scope, so the 403 code reveals nothing an attacker without the token could learn.)

 Use a PAT